 And if you’d rather stay on land, there’s plenty to see and do too like quad biking at Waitpinga Farm or camping at one of Victor Harbor’s campgrounds.

-As the summer heat makes way for the gentle coolness of autumn, the Fleurieu Peninsula transforms into a picturesque canvas painted with warm hues.
-Perfect for sunsets, picnics, and romantic getaways.
+As the summer heat makes way for the gentle coolness of autumn, the Fleurieu Peninsula transforms into a picturesque canvas painted with warm hues, ideal for vineyard tours in McLaren Vale and beyond.
+Take time to explore Deep Creek National Park, home to scenic walking trails and native wildlife.

 Autumn’s weather invites you to stroll through the numerous parks and reserves dotted across Victor Harbor.
 While there aren’t too many native deciduous trees in South Australia, our plant life still enjoys exciting changes like the thick colourful flowers of bottlebrush trees.